quiltingcode/pp4-craft-cafe/README.md

 ### **Booking Form**

-If you click on the 'Contact Us' menu item from the navigation bar, or you click on the 'Book your Places here' button on the Workshops Page, you will be redirected to the booking request form.
+If you click on the 'Bookings' menu item from the navigation bar, or you click on the 'Book your Places here' button on the Workshops Page, you will be redirected to the booking request form.

 If you are not logged on, you will see a message saying that you must be logged in to make a booking and there is a link available to login.